jnutt367/jnutt367/README.md

 ### Hi there 👋
-I'm Jason, a Junior MERN developer ...
+I'm Jason, a Junior MERN developer ...learning since 2019.

 🔭 I’m currently working on ...Building Full Stack React and Serverless application following James Q. Quick in a course I am going through.
 Tweeting progress on - 2000+ commits so far this year!
 - I sencerely enjoy teaching newbies how to do things.
 Just ask me.